 Cells A2-F6 of the spreadsheet below, show the exam scores for 5 students in 4 different subjects.
 If you want to look up a specific score (eg. Biology) for one of the students (eg. Ed), this can be done using the Hlookup function, as shown in cell B10 of the spreadsheet.

 In the above example, the Hlookup function searches through the top row of the table_array (the range A2-F2), to find a match for the lookup_value (the name "Ed").
 When the the name 'Ed' is found, the function returns the corresponding value from the 5th row of the lookup_table.

-This is illustrated in the spreadsheet on the rightabove spreadsheet.
+This is illustrated in the above spreadsheet on the right.
 The function finds the name 'Ed' in the top row of the table_array and then returns the value from the 5th row of the table_array.

-If we change the name in the individual spreadsheet from 'Ed' to 'Cara', the Hlookup functions would automatically recalculate the functions to display the exam results for Cara.
+If we change the name in cell A10 of the spreadsheet from 'Ed' to 'Cara', the Hlookup functions would automatically recalculate the function to display the exam results for Cara.